jpcsp/jpcsp/README.txt

    Infrastructure network is almost complete.
    Adhoc network is only working between two Jpcsp, not with a real PSP.
    Port shifting is available to support running two Jpcsp instances on the same computer.
-   Signin to the PlayStation Network is not supported at all.
+   Signin to the PlayStation Network is not supported at all;

--> A lot of compatibility improvements in almost all of the PSP modules.
+-> A lot of compatibility improvements in almost all of the PSP modules;

--> Major code cleanup in the module architecture (now using Java reflection).
+-> Major code cleanup in the module architecture (now using Java reflection);

 -> New method used for computing FPS.
 The FPS value is now more reliable but usually lower than on previous releases.
-It doesn't mean that the Jpcsp performance is now worse, but just that the previous FPS counter was over-optimistic.
+It doesn't mean that the Jpcsp performance is now worse, but just that the previous FPS counter was over-optimistic;

 -> Added Frame skipping option;

--> Added cheat import from cheat.db
+-> Added cheat import from cheat.db;

--> Added export function for the current 3D scene in Wavefront .obj/.mtl format, including the textures
+-> Added export function for the current 3D scene in Wavefront .obj/.mtl format, including the textures;

--> Added texture modding
+-> Added texture modding;

--> Added functions to clear the texture and vertex caches
+-> Added functions to clear the texture and vertex caches;

--> Added option to change the PSP clock speed
+-> Added option to change the PSP clock speed;

+-> Improved integrated Debugger;